-EverWild’s Nature Immersion Programming provides communities with a variety outdoor classes including classes for children with learning differences and who are differently abled.
-Our classes are curated with forest-school and place-based learning philosophies, supports the development of eco-literacy and 21st century skills, provides hands-on learning opportunities in environmental science, and organically inspires the practice of environmental stewardship skills.
+EverWild’s Nature Immersion Programming provides meaningful outdoor experiences for children and communities.
+Our classes encompass forest-school and place-based learning philosophies, support the development of eco-literacy and 21st century skills, provides hands-on learning opportunities in environmental science, and organically inspires the practice of environmental stewardship skills.
 Utilizing nature as our classroom, children engage in experiential, inquiry-based, and hands-on learning to gain a deeper understanding of their connection to nature.
 Children are supported by qualified mentors for up to 20 hours per week.

 We believe in creating opportunities for children to become passionate and innovative life-long learners with the desire to protect, replenish and care for their environment.

 Location & Schedule

 Our classes are offered at various nature destinations throughout Topanga State Park, Pacific Palisades, and the local canyons, wetlands, and beaches.
 Our Los Angeles Classes page will provide more detail on the areas in which you can expect our classes to explore.

 We plan our adventures based on naturally occurring events in nature, tides, weather, and group interests.
 For these reasons our schedule and locations are subject to change.
 Any changes made to the schedule will be emailed to families enrolled within 12hrs to the start of the class (changes will not be reflected on the flyer or website).
 Our classes continue rain or shine but will cancel if there are any weather warnings, heavy and persistent rain, or lightening/thunder during the hours of our programming.